fnproject/tutorials/node/custom-db/README.md

 CMD exec node index.js
 ```

-An Oracle Linux images is setup along with Node.js drivers for Oracle database.
-Then the application components are copied into the my add directory.
+An Oracle Linux image is setup along with Node.js drivers for the Oracle database.
+Then, the application components are copied into the `myapp` directory.
 The `npm install` command installs any dependencies and then the application is executed `exec node index.js`.

 The application is made of two parts.
 First, the `package.json` file defines any Node dependencies needed by the application.